Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 What humidity level is best for indoor plants?

-According to the Greater Des Moines Botanical Garden, the ideal humidity level for most indoor plants ranges between 60% to 80%, providing enough moisture for healthy growth without promoting fungal issues or mold.
+According to PLNTS.com, the ideal humidity level for most indoor plants ranges between 60% to 70%.
+This level provides enough moisture for healthy growth without promoting fungal issues or mold.

 Does a bowl of water increase humidity for plants?